devmuaz/dart-io-ffi/README.md

 A Dart console application that demonstrates Foreign Function Interface (FFI) by reading text files using native C APIs.
 This project showcases how to bridge Dart and C code to perform file I/O operations using low-level POSIX system calls.

+## Full Medium Article

+You can read the full toturial article on my Medium: [Beyond Dart: Tapping into C's Power with FFI](https://devmuaz.medium.com/beyond-dart-tapping-into-cs-power-with-ffi-e3ef49990d56)

 ## Features

 - **Native File Reading**: Uses POSIX APIs (`open`, `read`, `fstat`) for file operations